summereth/CS5610_Project2/README.md

 Prompt:

 Why my `convertedExercises` is an array of Promise.
 How should I modify the code so that I could get an array of exercise object

+### Lazy loading workout plans

+Prompt:
+Right now my frontend fetches workoutPlans from backend, and uses the data to insert html of both `card-header-section` and `card-details`.
+However, I wish to lazy load plan details.
+That is to say to display information in `card-details`​, front-end must request `GET /api/plans/:id`​.
+That means, in `createWorkoutCard()` function we can't insert Expandable Details part.
+And in `toggleCardDetails()` function, we need to send `GET /api/plans/:id​ `request and then inject `card-details`​ html.
+What are the key changes I need to make here.